mdeweerd/zha-toolkit/README.md

   fail_exception: true
 ```

-By default the result of a zigbee transaction is "ignored" for the end
+By default, the result of a zigbee transaction is "ignored" for the end
 result of the service call: it will appear as if it succeeds (unless you
 have the parameters wrong).

-So if you want the `Developer Tools > Services > CALL SERVICE` button to
+So, if you want the `Developer Tools > Services > CALL SERVICE` button to
 turn red in case the zigbee transaction result is not `SUCCESS`, then add
 `fail_exception: true` to the options